Kafka Training: The 6 Most Important Guiding Principles of My Training

 A good coach not only asks many questions to test knowledge.
 Above all, he allows questions to be asked.
 The best training sessions are those in which I learn something myself.

-To keep it exciting, I have three levers.
+To keep it engaging, I have three levers.

 First: Theory is just one component.
-After each session, there is a Lab.
+After each session, there is a practical block—I call it a "Lab."
 In small teams, participants develop solutions.
 Through the direct application of what has been learned, theoretical knowledge becomes applicable, practical know-how.
-Success experiences are crucial for this process.
+Moments of success are crucial for this process.

 Second: Although I have prepared all the diagrams, I draw live.
 The act of an image gradually emerging, coming together from points like on an old tube TV, is an exciting and dynamic process.
 People are there live.
 And the feeling of being there live always nurtures attention.

 Third: I deliberately improvise.
-When it’s not clear what will happen next, people scan everything.
+When it’s not clear what will happen next, people pay attention to everything.

-Not a specialty, but an important basis: Breaks.
-The brain can only process information in a concentrated manner for 45 minutes at a stretch.
-As a coach, I don’t want to just get through hours, but achieve success.
-Therefore, breaks are part of every successful system.
+It’s nothing special, but it’s a crucial foundation: breaks.
+The brain can only process information in a concentrated manner for 45 minutes at a time.
+As a coach, I don’t want to just fill hours, I want to achieve results.
+That’s why breaks are part of every successful system.

 My equipment for video training costs a small fortune.
 I’m not interested in status symbols, but in fairness.